There are many factors that go into a credit score. Understanding how they work may help you improve your score (or maintain a high one).

 This considers how frequently you open credit accounts in a short period of time.
 Lenders may consider you a greater risk if you often open multiple lines of credit over a short amount of time.
 Several other factors are considered when it comes to new credit, including the age of credit history and how you shop for credit.
 This makes up about 10 percent of your credit score.

 How can I raise my credit score?

-So now that you know the five factors with the greatest influence on your credit score, what can you do to raise your score (or maintain a high one)?
+So now you know the five factors with the greatest influence on your credit score.
+What can you do to raise your score (or maintain a high one)?
 Consider the following tips, and remember that some tips might make more sense for your financial situation than others:

 - Pay your bills on time and in full each month.

 - Build a credit history as soon as you are able.
-Long credit histories can strengthen a credit score, and the more lenders know about your credit habits the less risky you may appear.
+Long credit histories can strengthen a credit score.
+The more lenders know about your credit habits the less risky you may appear.